Nor-darkstar/PhotoGimpainter/README.md

 7. Make sure to take backup of original configuration simply by renaming the `3.0 folder to 3.0_bak`
 8. Now create the new folder `3.0` and copy the contents from extracted zip file `PhotoGimpainter-master/PhotoGimpainter`
 9. Paste all files and folders in newly created `3.0` folder inside the GIMP's AppData folder that you just opened;
 10. You're done, enjoy it! :smile:

+:bulb: Tips:
+- Optionally, you can also download the [photogimp.ico](https://github.com/Diolinux/PhotoGIMP/releases/download/3.0/photogimp.ico) and update the icon from the shortcut in `%appdata%\Microsoft\Windows\Start Menu\Programs\GIMP 3.0.0`;
+- If you want to backup your current GIMP settings before installing PhotoGIMP, copy the entire `3.0` folder from `%APPDATA%\GIMP` to a safe location before proceeding with the installation.